RicaGomes/Powershell/test/readme.md

 </b>

 ##### Arguments explanation
-- <b>Install</b>: This flag is only meant to automate the initial deployment of the script.
+- <b>Install</b>: This flag is only meant to automate the initial deployment of the script on the Hyper-V host.
 The <b>Install</b> flag will trigger the following actions:
-  - It will disable the <B>Action-UpdateDHCPDNS</B> scheduled task
+  - Disable the existing <B>Action-UpdateDHCPDNS</B> scheduled task
-  - Will create a new scheduled task to run the <B>Action-UpdateDNSJson.ps1</B>
+  - Create a new scheduled task to run the <B>Action-UpdateDNSJson.ps1</B>
+  - Reconfigure the DHCP Scopes lease duration for 12 hours, option "006 DNS Servers" to match the domain controller IP Address (set by the flag <b>DCIpAddr</b>
 - <b>DCIpAddr</b>:

 Next copy the <b>Action-UpdateDNSFowarders.ps1</b> script to the newly created domain controller